benjaminvanseggelen/kruna_css/README.md

 ## Installation for Usage

 Do not use something like `jsdelivr` to import this.
 This repo might be subject to massive changes.
-Instead, download the [kruna.css](https://github.com/benjaminvanseggelen/kruna_css/blob/master/dist/kruna.css) and (optionally) the [kruna.css.map](https://github.com/benjaminvanseggelen/kruna_css/blob/master/dist/kruna.css.map) files.
+Instead, download [kruna.css](https://github.com/benjaminvanseggelen/kruna_css/blob/master/dist/kruna.css) and (optionally) [kruna.css.map](https://github.com/benjaminvanseggelen/kruna_css/blob/master/dist/kruna.css.map).
 Place these together in one directory, and import `kruna.css`.

 ## Installation for Development